SuperIlu/DOStodon/README.md

 ne2000 0x60 10 0x300
 ```

+# TODO
+- Investigate why the mastodon.social certificate can't be validated anymore
+- Check if there is a nanojpeg replacement that supports progresive JPEGs
+- Display image descriptions
+- Add image-upload
+- Add Local/Global/Hashtag-Timelines
+- Look into character-encoding again
+- Have fun

 # Changelog
+## 13. Dec 2022
+- Disabled TLS/SSL certificate verification for now.
+DOStodon is not able to verify the certificate of https://mastodon.social anymore and I need to dive deeper into the reason for that.
+- Added Page UP/DOWN and HOME/END to home and notifications
+- Added content warnings/spoilers to the toot composer
+- Added fetching of older entries when viewing home/notifications

 ## 11. Dec 2022
 - Fixed a memory corruption in DOjS
 - Images are no longer saved into TMP files